FACULTY SENATE MISSISSIPPI UNIVERSITY FOR WOMEN (MUW)

 - To be a member of the Senate Executive Committee.

-- To prepare and distribute a copy of the official minutes of each regular meeting to all members of the faculty.
+- To prepare and provide a copy of the official minutes of each regular meeting to the President who will post it on the Senate webpage for all members of the faculty.

 - To correspond, report for, or represent the Senate as requested by the President.